vulbyte/leetCodeSolutions/README.md

 <hr/>

-this is partly done by the extention: https://addons.mozilla.org/en-CA/firefox/addon/leetcode-torture/
+this is partly done by the extension: https://addons.mozilla.org/en-CA/firefox/addon/leetcode-torture/

 <br/>